 Let’s apply these rules for the other two debilitated planets in this horoscope:

-- Jupiter’s dispositor is Saturn, who is not in a kendra from Capricorn.
-Also, the Moon is not in a kendra from Capricorn.
+- Jupiter’s dispositor is Saturn, who is not exalted nor in a kendra from the Moon.

 That is not all.
 Sage Pulippani adds one more rule to Neecha bhanga rajayoga: